pateketrueke/spent/README.md

 I am used to have a journal file on most projects I work following the [Markdown](https://daringfireball.net/projects/markdown/syntax) or [ToDone](https://packagecontrol.io/packages/ToDone) formatting rules.

-After trying some time-trackers, pomodoro, CLI programs, Android apps, etc. and I'm still unconvinced if they work for me:
+After trying some time-trackers, pomodoro, CLI programs, Android apps, etc. and I'm still unconvinced if they work for me because:

 - Having to switch-context out from my editor just to start/pause/stop a timer is a bummer.
 - Almost surely I'll not start any timer et all, or may I forgot to pause/stop it when switching tasks.